waddelld/FAIB_MSYT_BTC/docs/index.md

 ## Different from Tipsy 4.5

+Tipsy in general allows for the blending of individual stand components.
+An example would be a stand that has a 50/50 mix of Fir and spruce.
+Tipsy will generate a pure Fir curve and a pure Spruce curve and then blend them together using a 50/50 mix.

-Note that this format differs significantly from previous version of generic TIPSY.
+BTC differs significantly from previous versions of generic TIPSY.
 It allows for:

-- mixed conifer species
+- blending conifer species
-- mixed conifer deciduous species
+- blending conifer and deciduous species
-- mixed planted and natural species (Controlled by planted_percent)
+- blending planted and natural species (Controlled by planted_percent)
 - backgrow function for stands harvested prior to 1987

-You might ask why we are referencing OAFs in the input when we were asked to tick some OAF boxes at the beginning.
-I am asking those questions myself and waiting for an answer.

 ## The GO Button